43rd District Court Judge Keith Hunt in Madison Heights, Michigan

 Successfully Handling Criminal Cases Before Judge Hunt

-If you have a defense attorney who is aware of Judge Hunt’s expectations and respects them, you will have a fair chance at the best potential outcome in your case.
-The attorneys at LEWIS & DICKSTEIN, P.L.L.C. regularly appear before Judge Hunt, and we have had very good experiences in his court.
+If you have a defense attorney who is aware of Judge Keith Hunt’s expectations and respects them, you will have a fair chance at the best potential outcome for your case in Madison Heights.
+The attorneys at LEWIS & DICKSTEIN, P.L.L.C. regularly appear before Judge Hunt, and we have had excellent experiences in his court.
 We believe we have a mutually respectful relationship.
 We believe Judge Hunt appreciates our level of preparation and our honest, steadfast determination to obtain reasonable sentences for clients.
-Or mission is to get charges dismissed when possible.
-If a conviction cannot be avoided, we focus more on treatment, counseling, and rehabilitation, as opposed to jail.
-If you have a felony or misdemeanor case before Judge Hunt, call LEWIS & DICKSTEIN, P.L.L.C. at 248-263-6800 or fill out a Request for Assistance Form online and we will contact you promptly for a free consultation.
+Our mission is to get charges dismissed when possible.
+If a conviction cannot be avoided, we focus more on treatment, counseling, and rehabilitation than jail.
+If you have a felony or misdemeanor case before Judge Hunt, call LEWIS & DICKSTEIN, P.L.L.C., and we will find a way to help you.